icestackjs/icestack/packages/postcss-custom-property-prefixer/README.md

 }
 ```

-See! all css decl's value's custom properties which start with `--tw-` are ignored!
+See!
+All css decl's value's custom properties which start with `--tw-` are ignored!

 ### ignoreDecl